 Artistic production was dominated by the city of Antwerp, which had the largest middle class, the finest quality luxury goods and the best painters in Europe.
 Antwerp was also a centre of humanist learning, which advocated rational enquiry as a counter-balance to the teachings of medieval Christianity.
 Quinten Massys’s powerful portrait of humanism’s greatest exponent, Desiderius Erasmus of Rotterdam, was painted as a gift for Sir Thomas More in London.
 In the intellectual climate of Antwerp there emerged a fashion for ‘encyclopaedic’ paintings, such as Frans Francken’s Cabinet of a Collector, which celebrates human artistic achievement alongside the curiosities of nature.

-The exhibition is accompanied by the catalogue Bruegel to Rubens: Masters of Flemish Painting by Desmond Shawe-Taylor and Jennifer Scott, Royal Collection Publications (192 pages, 160 colour illustrations), exhibition price £12.95.
+Exhibition catalogue: Bruegel to Rubens: Masters of Flemish Painting by Desmond Shawe-Taylor and Jennifer Scott, Royal Collection Publications, exhibition price £12.95.